MicrosoftDocs/azure-reference-other/studio-module-reference/pretrained-cascade-image-classification.md

 ## Module overview

-This article describes how to use the **Pretrained Cascade Image Classification** module in Azure Machine Learning Studio, to detect faces in images.
+This article describes how to use the **Pretrained Cascade Image Classification** module in Azure Machine Learning Studio (classic), to detect faces in images.

 The model is based on the [OpenCV](http://opencv.org/) library.
 The OpenCV Library provides a list of predefined models, each optimized to detect a particular type of object.